-() remain seated while the bus is in motion; () keep head, hands, arms, and legs inside the bus at all times; () not litter in the bus or throw anything from the bus; () keep books, packages, coats, and all other objects out of the aisle; () be courteous to the driver and to other bus riders; () not eat or play games, cards, etc. () not tamper with the bus or any of its equipment.
+() go immediately to a seat and be seated.
+Due to time of ents' responsibility to inform the bus driver when their child will not be boarding the bus. constraints, the bus will not wait.
+Parents should not follow the bus in their car in order to not onto the bus.
+During the T i Each student s () remain seated while the bus is in motion; () keep head, hands, arms, and legs inside the bus at all times; () not litter in the bus or throw anything from the bus; () keep books, packages, coats, and all other objects out of the aisle; () be courteous to the driver and to other bus riders; () not eat or play games, cards, etc. () not tamper with the bus or any of its equipment. () refrain from using electronic devices Leaving the Each student s () remain seated until the bus has stopped; () cross the road, when necessary, at least ten (10) feet in front of the bus, but only after the driver signals that it is safe; () be alert to a possible danger signal from the driver. ll not discharge students at places other than their regular stop at home or at school unless s/he has ization from school officials.

-Leaving the Bus